Ircama/epson_print_conf/README.md

     - Open the Web interface of the printer (via the default browser).

+    - Clean Nozzles.

+      Performs a standard cleaning cycle on the selected nozzle group.

+    - Power Clean of the nozzles.

+      Uses a higher quantity of ink to perform a deeper cleaning cycle.
+Power cleaning also consumes more ink and fills the waste ink tank more quickly.
+It should only be used when normal cleaning is insufficient.

     - Temporary reset of the ink waste counter.

       The ink waste counters track the amount of ink discarded during maintenance tasks to prevent overflow in the waste ink pads.
 Once the counters indicate that one of the printer pads is full, the printer will stop working to avoid potential damage or ink spills.
 The "Printer status" button includes information showing the levels of the waste ink tanks; specifically, two sections are relevant: "Maintenance box information" ("maintenance_box_...") and "Waste Ink Levels" ("waste_ink_levels").
 The former has a counter associated for each tank, which indicates the number of temporary resets performed by the user to temporarily restore a disabled printer.